refinedev/refine/.changeset/brown-birds-stare.md

 "@refinedev/simple-rest": minor
 ---

-feat: `requiredPackages` added to refine.config.js
-Now with that, CLI automatically installs the required packages for the project.
+feat: `requiredPackages` added to refine.config.js for CLI to automatically install required packages for the project.